MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/console-overview.md

 The **Jobs** tab is displayed when you select a folder or runbook in the **Runbooks** workspace.
 This tab lists the jobs created for a given runbook and the completion status.
 For a folder, it lists the jobs created for all runbooks in the folder and their completion status.
 A job is a request for a runbook server to run a runbook and is created every time a runbook receives a request to run.
 If a runbook starts with a monitor, it creates a job that runs continuously until the runbook is stopped.
 In this case, the status of the job shows an hourglass that indicates it's currently running.

 #### Instances
 The **Instances** tab is displayed if you select a folder or runbook in the **Runbooks** workspace.
-For a runbook, this tab lists the instances that've been created for the runbook and their completion status.
-For a folder, it lists the instances that've been created for all runbooks in the folder and their completion status.
+For a runbook, this tab lists the instances that have been created for the runbook and their completion status.
+For a folder, it lists the instances that have been created for all runbooks in the folder and their completion status.
 An instance is a running copy of a runbook and is created each time that runbook runs.
 If a runbook starts with a monitor, it creates an instance that continues to run until the monitor condition is met.
 In this case, the status for the instance shows an hourglass.
 When the monitor condition is met, the instance continues with the subsequent activities and then shows a completion status.
 The runbook then creates a new instance that also runs until the monitor condition is met.

 ### Runbook Servers workspace
 The **Runbook Servers** workspace lets you view the status of current and completed jobs and instances for each runbook server.